AntoineSavage/pizzascript/README.md

 1.23e123 -123E-123
 ```

-All numbers have type `'num`, which corresponds to the following functions `num`:
+All numbers have type `'num`, which corresponds to the following function `num`:
 ```
 (num any_num)   # -> any_num
 (num any_str)   # -> converts the string to a number